kenschenke/Pascal65/docs/docs/funcref/read.md

 The routines can accept multiple parameters.

-*ReadLn* behaves just like *Read* except it consumes all keyboard input until return is pressed.
+*ReadLn* behaves just like *Read* except it consumes all input until the return key is pressed or a carriage return is encountered in the file.

 ## Data Types